 - Length of policy coverage

-- Premium price (compare cost for both the short and the long-term time horizon)
+- The premium price (compare the cost for both the short and the long-term time horizon)

-Also, it is also important to review the insurance carrier that is offering the coverage to determine the company’s financial stability and claims paying reputation.
 This is because the purchase of life insurance is typically a long-term endeavor – and you will want the company to be there when your loved ones need them to be.
-You do not have to look far to find a story about a consumer that had a life insurance policy at a company that went out-of-business and they were left with no life insurance coverage.

 When you are ready to apply for life insurance coverage, the insurance company you are applying through will want to know about your health to determine your status as a good risk.